microsoft/industry/foundations/powerPlatform/referenceImplementation/readme.md

 Similar to the landing zones for citizen developers, you can create landing zones for professional developers which will provide them with an on-ramp path to Power Platform, secured by recommended DLP policies that enables co-existence and synergy with Azure, Microsoft 365, and Power Platform.

-Similar as the landing zones for citizen developers, you can either create N environments in batches, or customize each environment, assign recommended DLP policies, and optimize for ALM by ensuring there's dedicated ENvironments for each for development, testing, and production usage.
+Similar as the landing zones for citizen developers, you can either create N environments in batches, or customize each environment, assign recommended DLP policies, and optimize for ALM by ensuring there's dedicated Environments for each for development, testing, and production usage.

 ![LZ for professionals](../images/13lzpro.PNG)